miguelwill/apache24-php/README.md

 # Configuration
-you only need to configure the database access data, and the files must be copied to the path of the loaded volume in /var/www/html these parameters are also defined in docker-compose.yml file
+you only need to configure the database access data, and the files must be copied to the path of the loaded volume in /var/www/html you have mysql-client to import a mysql database backup into the "db" server from the container console

+these parameters are also defined in docker-compose.yml file

 # Add Stack with config